scaleway/serverless-examples/containers/nginx-hello-world/README.md

 ## Deployment

-Once your environment is set up, you can test your function locally with:
+Once your environment is set up, you can deploy your container with:

 ```sh
 npm install

 serverless deploy
 ```

+When the deployment is complete, you should be able to `curl` the container's endpoint or hit it from a browser and see the NGINX default page.